danbgray/pywarp/README.md

 and visualizes the result using Plotly.
 The `rust_demo.ipynb` notebook shows the same workflow using the Rust extensions for faster linear algebra.

+The flow line examples demonstrated in the notebook follow the guidelines outlined in `docs/2102.06824v2.pdf`.
+After installing the dependencies you can launch the notebook with:

 ```bash
 jupyter notebook notebooks/intro.ipynb
 ```